-Personally, I always put my blonde in the hands of Matt Rez, an incredibly talented colorist at Meche Salon in Los Angeles.
-According to Rez, "The general rule of thumb for shorter hair is that the shorter the hair, the less vertical space there is to create a horizontal graduation."
-In order to create the dimension and movement that makes for a beautiful hair color, Rez relies on "the high and lowlight effect rather than a super-smoked-out root that fades drastically into ultra-light ends."
-(I'm telling you, Rez is a freaking artist.)
-So whether you have blonde, brown, red, black, or even pink or blue hair, keep this idea in mind.
+According to Matt Rez, an incredibly talented colorist at Meche Salon in Los Angeles, "The general rule of thumb for shorter hair is that the shorter the hair, the less vertical space there is to create a horizontal graduation."
+In order to create the dimension and movement that makes for a beautiful hair color, Rez relies on "the high and lowlight effect rather than a super-smoked-out root that fades drastically into ultra-light ends," which is perfectly exampled here.

 For blondes, Rez says you want to create a subtle shadow at the root but avoid stretching it too far down.
-(Look to the photo above, one of Rez's creations, to get an idea.)
 "The traditional ombré is over and done with," he tells us.

 Rez recommends keeping your natural base color as a canvas with lowlights and warm pieces placed next to the brightest blonde strands.
 "That way we won't pull a stripe-y look with too high of a contrast," he says.

 "Short hair can be beautiful when worn in classic, natural tones; however, a short hair moment can also be the perfect time to experiment with fun colors," says Tardo.
 "When the hair is short, the texture damage that bleaching creates is minimized by frequent cuts."
 So basically, having short hair is the ultimate excuse to channel your inner Slick Woods and play with all the colors of the rainbow—on both your head and brows.